leaningtech/labs/sites/browserpod/src/content/docs/14-reference/01-BinaryFile/00-write.md

 ---
 title: write
-description: Write raw bytes from an ArrayBuffer into a BinaryFile in a BrowserPod Pod, returning the number of bytes written.
+description: "Write raw bytes from an ArrayBuffer into a BinaryFile in a BrowserPod Pod, returning the number of bytes written."
 ---

 ```ts